-you deserve safety and joy in your body. full stop.
+you deserve to find safety and joy in yourself. full stop.

 Our bodies don’t ever stop changing.
-Why should our relationships to them?
+Why would our relationships to them?

-• Bodies are fraught.
-They are the things through which we move through the world and also the things through which we are seen.
 Our bodies don’t ever stop growing or changing.
-Even when we sit or sleep, our bodies are doing the things they need to to keep us alive.
+Even when we sit or sleep, our bodies are doing the things they need to keep us alive.
 Amazing.
 The body is a process.

 Every single human has a body story and many stories include shame.
 The good news is this: your body is brilliant.
 It has thousands of years of ancestral experience in surviving and thriving.
 Learning to trust it might feel like a new skill, but really it’s just a beautiful, long-awaited return to self.